wp-plugins/flyzoo/readme.txt

 * Embedded Chat Room: give direct access to chat rooms by embedding them into pages (PRO Plan)

-* Real-time Visitors Monitoring: get actionable insights about your visitors
+* Real Time Visitors Monitoring: get actionable insights about your visitors

 * Pop out Chats: chat rooms can be detached from the page and pop up to an external window for a better user experience